ModanwalPriti06/MongoDB-NOTES/README.md

 - sum: $sum
 - average: $avg
 - group: $group

+## Array Update Query
+- $addToSet: Adds a value to an array only if it doesn’t already exist — like a "set".
+- $push: Adds values to an array when grouping documents.
+- $pull: Removes matching elements from an array.
+- $pop: Removes the first or last element from an array.

 ## Aggregate query examples useful for work and learning:
 1. Match: Used to match documents